vaibhawsingh/WIX/README.md

   - Current Version of WiX  is v3.11.1 released on 2017/12/31
   - Its source files extension is .wxs and .wxl.
 ## 2. How To Install WiX ##
+  - Download latest version of WiX from http://wixtoolset.org/ and install it to your PC.
+  - If you want to install an interactive WiX setup editor then go to TOOLS and open Extensions and Updates...
+    * Search for WAX and then install it.
+  - Restart the Visual Studio to patch with WiX.
+  Note :- WAX can be only used if the project contains the WiX as one of the project in Solution Explorer.
+In my opinion WAX is not useful if you are making some complex application.
 ## 20. Custom Action in WIX ##
 * How to create Custom Action in C++